andre-merzky/hello_jsrun/README.md

 * This code uses hard-coded values of the Bus IDs to map GPUs, so it will only work on Summit.
 You would need to modify the Bus IDs for other systems.

 * Only the first 10 characters of the UUID are printed.

+* There basic images of Summit and SummitDev nodes to help understand possible node layouts.